kekekeks/NObservable/README.md

 ### RunInAction

 Works like [runInAction](https://mobx.js.org/best/actions.html#the-runinaction-utility) from MobX.
-Groups multiple property updates so change reactions won't be triggered on *each* prop.
+Groups multiple property updates so change reactions won't be triggered on *each* property set call.

 Proper method instrumentation ([@action decorator](https://mobx.js.org/refguide/action.html) alternative) aren't implemented **yet**, but unlike MobX it would be possible to make them properly work with `async` functions.